kavyahuja/cs1302-ce29/README.md

 1. Once you complete `genData`, execute the `make` command to compile and run your code.
-If you notice that the plots are close to the bottom of the graph, you may need to decrease the `Y_BOUND` variable in `ComplexityClasses.java`.
+If you notice that the plots are close to the bottom of the graph, you may need to decrease the `Y_FINAL` variable in `ComplexityClasses.java`.
 Try a few different values to get the plot to clearly show the plot lines.

 1. After you've confirmed that the code compiles, runs, and shows a nice looking plot, add and